Enjoy Our Area Amenities

 What restaurants are available?

 Kimball offers a wide variety of eating establishments.
-The Diner, Karen’s Kitchen, Sage Brush, Stoney’s Scratch Kitchen, Nebraska Coffee, Dairy Queen, Subway, and Pizza Hut.
+The Diner, Karen’s Kitchen, The Sagebrush, Nebraska Coffee, Dairy Queen, Subway, and Pizza Hut.

 What religious establishments are available?